-- 1. The Contractor shall base all evaluations of delay and all calculations of the appropriate time extensions due on the schedules submitted to and accepted by the Department.
-The Contractor shall not use schedules that did not exist on the project or create schedules after the delay has occurred to demonstrate entitlement to a time extension. - 1.
+- The Contractor shall base all evaluations of delay and all calculations of the appropriate time extensions due on the schedules submitted to and accepted by the Department.
+The Contractor shall not use schedules that did not exist on the project or create schedules after the delay has occurred to demonstrate entitlement to a time extension. - 2.
 The Contractor shall base evaluations and calculations related to the determination of extensions of time on the Critical Path as established by the schedules submitted to and accepted by the Department.
 The Contractor is not entitled to a time extension for delays that do not delay the Critical Path.
-The Critical Path is defined as the longest path through a project schedule.

-- 2. The evaluations and calculations required to establish entitlement to a time extension will vary depending on the nature and timing of the delay and whether the Contract Time is measured in working days, calendar days, or based on a fixed completion date. - 3.
+The Critical Path is defined as the longest path through a project schedule. - 3.
+The evaluations and calculations required to establish entitlement to a time extension will vary depending on the nature and timing of the delay and whether the Contract Time is measured in working days, calendar days, or based on a fixed completion date. - 4.
 The schedules relevant to the evaluation and calculation of time extensions are the most current schedules submitted to and accepted by the Department.
-For example, if the Department determines that Extra Work is required and the Supplemental Agreement adding this work will be dated June 2, then the determination of the time extension due the Contractor will be based on the last schedule submitted and accepted by the Department prior to June 2 of the same year. - 4.
-The Contractor's evaluations and calculations to document an appropriate time extension shall be performed as follows: - 5.
+For example, if the Department determines that Extra Work is required and the Supplemental Agreement adding this work will be dated June 2, then the determination of the time extension due the Contractor

+- will be based on the last schedule submitted and accepted by the Department prior to June 2 of the same year. - 5.
+The Contractor's evaluations and calculations to document an appropriate time extension shall be performed as follows: - 6.
 The Contractor shall use the method known in the construction industry as the Time Impact Analysis (TIA) to identify and measure critical delays that have not yet occurred (prospective).
 The Contractor shall not use this method to evaluate delays that have already occurred (retrospective).
-In general terms, the Contractor shall perform a TIA as follows: - a.
-Develop a "mini" schedule depicting the changed work (hereby referred to as a fragnet). - b.
+In general terms, the Contractor shall perform a TIA as follows: - 7.
+Develop a "mini" schedule depicting the changed work (hereby referred to as a fragnet). - a.
 Identify the current Progress Schedule as described in paragraph (4), above.
-Record the scheduled completion date in this schedule. - c.
-Insert the fragnet into the current Progress Schedule by properly linking the fragnet with the existing activities in the current Progress Schedule. - d.
-Recalculate the current Progress Schedule with the fragnet inserted and record its scheduled completion date. - e.
+Record the scheduled completion date in this schedule. - b.
+Insert the fragnet into the current Progress Schedule by properly linking the fragnet with the existing activities in the current Progress Schedule. - c.
+Recalculate the current Progress Schedule with the fragnet inserted and record its scheduled completion date. - d.
 The difference in the scheduled completion dates (or other Milestone dates) between the current Progress Schedule and the Progress Schedule calculated with a properly inserted and properly composed fragnet is the delay attributable to the changed work.
-The time extension due, if any, will be based on this delay. - 6.
+The time extension due, if any, will be based on this delay. - 8.
 The Contractor shall use a Contemporaneous Analysis when evaluating delays that have already occurred.
 In general terms, the Contractor shall perform a Contemporaneous Analysis as follows: - a.
 Identify the accepted Progress Schedule that is immediately before the start of the delay being evaluated. - b.
 Identify each Progress Schedule in effect during the delay and the Progress Schedule with a data date immediately following the conclusion of the delay. - c.
 Identify the critical path each day from immediately before the start of the delay to the Accepted Progress Schedule immediately following the delay. - d.
 Determine whether the delay falls on the critical path. - e.
 If the delay does not fall on the critical path, then no project delay occurred, and no time extension is due. - f.
 If the delay falls on the critical path, then determine the number of days the critical path is delayed.
-The time extension due, if any, will be based on this delay to the scheduled completion date concurrent with a delay that is the responsibility of neither the CONTRACTOR nor SCDOT.
-In each of these scenarios, the Contractor is entitled to an extension of Contract Time but is not entitled to recover additional time-related costs for the period of concurrency.
+The time extension due, if any, will be based on this delay to the scheduled completion date